Introducing a Breast Cancer Clinical Trial,

 In Part 1, patients were treated with (Z)-endoxifen, either alone or with Ovarian Function Suppression (OFS), to determine the dosing regimen for Part 2.
 A total of 22 patients received (Z)-endoxifen, with or without OFS.
 The comprehensive analysis of the data from Part 1 was used to select the appropriate dosing amount for Part 2.

-2) Part 2 - see if (Z)-endoxifen is just as effective at decreasing cancer cell growth compared to a standard treatment.
-In this treatment portion of the study (Part 2) about 190 people will participate.
-There are two parts (2a and 2b):
+2) Part 2 – (replaced with Part 3) See if (Z)-endoxifen is just as effective at decreasing cancer cell growth compared to a standard treatment.

-If after 4 weeks of treatment, your biopsy shows the treatment is not working for you, your doctor may offer to modify your treatment.
+If after 4 weeks of treatment, your biopsy shows the treatment is not working for you, you will discontinue study treatment.
 Once treatment is complete, approximately 24 weeks, you will go on to have surgery.
 If you respond to treatment, your surgery may be less invasive.

 Additional information can be obtained from the national clinical study register, Clinicaltrials.gov. (click here NCT05607004).